- HR guide

 Make it known that you don't want staff members present who aren't physically or mentally equipped to perform their jobs.

 Sometimes you need to evaluate presenteeism on an individual basis.
-Make sure every employee is receiving enough paid time off – and using it!
+Make sure every employee is receiving enough annual leave – and using it!

 In some cases, a policy change allowing for more holiday time may be in order.
 Do certain policies make it seem as if taking time-off is frowned upon?
 If so, it might be time for a revision.

-Time tracking systems are a great way to monitor staffs' exact start and end times.
+Time and attendance software is a great way to monitor staffs' exact start and end times.
 This helps managers spot any workers regularly putting in excessive hours and not taking scheduled breaks.

 If overtime is an issue, an automated time tracker will show you (and the employee) exactly how much overtime they've accrued.
 Then, together, you can make a plan to reduce their workload and hours.